MIRAGE: Exploring How Large Language Models Perform in Complex Social Interactive Environments: Introduction

-This paper presents the \textbf{M}ultiverse \textbf{I}nteractive \textbf{R}ole-play \textbf{A}gent \textbf{G}eneral \textbf{E}valuation \textbf{(MIRAGE)}, a comprehensive simulation built upon murder mystery games.
-MIRAGE includes eight intricately designed scripts, each representing different themes and styles, providing a rich and diverse simulation environment.
-Detailed background stories and complex interpersonal networks support every character within these games, enabling more immersive and realistic role-playing scenarios.
-This simulation comprises a total of 50 characters spread across the eight scripts, with each script featuring an average of six characters.
-In total, the scripts amount to 199,238 words, with each character's background description averaging 4,696 words.
-The exact construction of MIRAGE will be described in detail in Sec.~\ref{sec:2}.

-MIRAGE introduces four evaluation metrics to assess LLMs' performance during the simulations. \begin{itemize} \item We employ \textbf{Trust Inclination Index (TII)} to assess the LLMs' propensity for suspicion or trust in others, thereby evaluating their fundamental ability to discern truthfulness in social interactions. \item We use \textbf{Clue Investigation Capability (CIC)} to gauge the LLMs' capability in conducting more complex information searches and problem-solving tasks, validating their proficiency in executing specific tasks comprehensively. \item We utilize the \textbf{Interactivity Capability Index (ICI)} to provide a holistic evaluation of the LLMs' skills in reasoning and analysis, communication and collaboration, attention to detail, and innovative thinking. \item We apply \textbf{Script Compliance Index (SCI)} to assess the LLMs' capability to understand and follow instructions. \end{itemize}
+We introduce the \textbf{M}ultiverse \textbf{I}nteractive \textbf{R}ole-play \textbf{A}bility \textbf{G}eneral \textbf{E}valuation \textbf{(MIRAGE)} of LLM in this paper, which is a comprehensive simulation built upon murder mystery games for evaluating LLMs' social abilities.
+MIRAGE features eight unique storylines.
+Each storyline presents distinct themes and styles, creating a diverse simulation environment for LLMs to demonstrate their social capabilities.
+Detailed background stories and complex interpersonal networks support every character within MIRAGE, enabling more immersive and realistic role-playing scenarios.
+And four objective evaluation metrics are incorporated in MIRAGE to measure LLMs' performance during the simulations: The \textbf{Trust Inclination Index (TII)} measures how well LLMs balance trust and skepticism in social interactions, revealing their ability to discern truthfulness.
+The \textbf{Clue Investigation Capability (CIC)} evaluates proficiency of LLMs in complex information gathering and problem-solving tasks.
+The \textbf{Interactivity Capability Index (ICI)} examines the overall performance of LLMs in reasoning, communication, collaboration, detail orientation, and creative thinking.
+The \textbf{Script Compliance Index (SCI)} measures how faithfully LLMs adhere to their assigned character roles and background settings.